mathsgod/r-db-eventlog/README.md

 # r-db-eventlog

-Auto generated event log for when a database recorde is created, inserted and deleted.
+Auto generated event log when a database record is created, inserted and deleted.

 ## setup
 Create database table EventLog